 All dogs and cats four months or older must have a current rabies vaccination.
 Charles City County Animal Control Rabies Clinic’s are a service provided to the county’s citizens to help fight the spread of the rabies disease in domestic animals, and Humans.
 The clinics are held three times a year (every four months).
 The clinics are normally held on the first (1st) Saturday in:

 Call for exact dates and times, or look for the many posters that are put up around the county.
-The Fee for the clinic is at a reduced rate of currently only seven dollars ($7, subject to change without notice) dollars per animal.
+The Fee for the clinic is at a reduced rate of currently only eight dollars ($8, subject to change without notice) dollars per animal.

 You do not have to be a Charles City County resident to have your cat and / or dog vaccinated!
 This service is provided to ensure that all animals are vaccinated against the rabies virus.

 Charles City, VA 23030

 The Veterinarian will administer the rabies shot to your animals in your vehicle.
 Therefore, the use of pet carriers and/or leashes are strongly recommended.
 Afterward, you just need to get your paperwork, rabies tag, and pay for the shot(s).

 As an extended service, the Treasurers office is normally open during the February clinic so that you may also purchase your dog license at the same time.
 Dog licenses must be purchased yearly by February 1st.
 Always ensure your animals are up to date on vaccinations and licenses.
 Violations will result in a summons to court.

 As a reminder your pets first shot will protect it for a year.
 All shots after the first will give protection for three years.
 As long as the vaccination will not expire dog licenses can be purchased for up to three years.